-Items included in the financial statements of the Subsidiaries are stated in the currency of the primary economic environment in which the Subsidiaries operate, which is also the reporting currency.
-The consolidated financial statements are presented in euros, which is also the functional currency of the Company.
+Items included in the financial statements of subsidiaries are expressed in the currency of its respective primary economic environment in which the subsidiary operates, and which is the reporting currency.
+Separate financial statements are presented in euros, also the functional currency of the parent Company.